charmoniumQ/PROBE/probe_src/tasks.md

-a- [ ] Implement Rust CLI for record.
-Jenna is working on this.
+- [x] Implement Rust CLI for record.
+Jenna finished this.
   - The Rust wrapper should replace the functionality of `record` in the `./probe_py/cli.py`.
 It should output a language-neutral structure that can be parsed quickly later on.
   - [x] The Rust wrapper should exec the program in an environment with libprobe in `LD_PRELOAD`.
   - [x] The Rust wrapper should transcribe the C structs into a language-neutral format.
   - [x] Split "transcribing" from "running in PROBE".
 We should be able to do them in two steps.
-  - [ ] Parse the language-neutral format into a `ProvLogTree` in Python, replacing `./probe_py/parse_probe_log.py`.
+  - [x] Parse the language-neutral format into a `ProvLogTree` in Python, replacing `./probe_py/parse_probe_log.py`.
-  - [ ] Make sure analysis code still runs.
+  - [x] Make sure analysis code still runs.
-  - [ ] Get GDB working.
+  - [x] Get GDB working.
-  - [ ] Compile statically.
+  - [x] Compile statically.
-- [ ] Write end-to-end-tests.
+- [x] Write end-to-end-tests.
 End-to-end test should verify properties of the NetworkX graph returned by `provlog_to_digraph`.
-  - [ ] Check generic properties (Shofiya is working on this)
+  - [x] Check generic properties Shofiya and Sam finished this.
-    - [ ] The file descriptor used in CloseOp is one returned by a prior OpenOp (or a special file descriptor).
+    - [x] The file descriptor used in CloseOp is one returned by a prior OpenOp (or a special file descriptor).
-    - [ ] Verify we aren't "missing" an Epoch ID, e.g., 0, 1, 3, 4 is missing 2.
+    - [x] Verify we aren't "missing" an Epoch ID, e.g., 0, 1, 3, 4 is missing 2.
-    - [ ] Verify that the TID returned by CloneOp is the same as the TID in the InitOp of the new thread.
+    - [x] Verify that the TID returned by CloneOp is the same as the TID in the InitOp of the new thread.
-    - [ ] Verify that the TID returned by WaitOp is a TID previously returned by CloneOp.
+    - [x] Verify that the TID returned by WaitOp is a TID previously returned by CloneOp.
-    - [ ] Verify the graph is acyclic and has one root.
+    - [x] Verify the graph is acyclic and has one root.
-    - [ ] Put some of these checks in a function, and have that function be called by `PROBE analysis --check`.
+    - [x] Put some of these checks in a function, and have that function be called by `PROBE analysis --check`.
     - Note that the application may not close every file descriptor it opens; that would be considered a "sloppy" application, but it should still work in PROBE.
   - [x] Write a pthreads application for testing purposes (Saleha finished this).
   - [ ] Verify some properties of the pthreads application.